Studio-Link/mix/docs/de/hosted/what-is-mix-rooms.md

-# What is Mix Rooms?
+# Was ist Mix Rooms?

 **Studio Link - Mix Rooms** is an innovative remote podcasting tool designed to revolutionize the way podcasters collaborate, record, and produce content.
 This platform caters to the needs of podcasters working from different locations, offering a seamless and feature-rich experience for creating high-quality podcasts remotely.